-This Official Statement of Liberty Hill Independent School District (the "District") is provided to furnish certain information in connection with the sale of the District's \$108,320,000 Unlimited Tax School Building Bonds, Series 2022 (the "Bonds").
+This Official Statement of Liberty Hill Independent School District (the "District") is provided to furnish certain information in connection with the sale of the District's \$194,455,000 Unlimited Tax School Building and Refunding Bonds, Series 2022A (the "Bonds").

-This Official Statement, which includes the cover page and the appendices hereto, provides certain information about the District and its finances.
+This Official Statement, which includes the cover page, Schedule I, and the appendices hereto, provides certain information about the District and its finances.
 All descriptions of documents contained herein are only summaries and are qualified in their entirety by reference to each such document.
 Copies of such documents may be obtained upon request from the District and, during the offering period, from the District's Financial Advisor, SAMCO Capital Markets, Inc., 1020 N.E.
 Loop 410, Suite 640, San Antonio, Texas 78209, by electronic mail or upon payment of reasonable copying, mailing, and handling charges.

 This Official Statement speaks only as to its date, and the information contained herein is subject to change.
-A copy of the Official Statement pertaining to the Bonds will be filed by the Underwriters with the Municipal Securities Rulemaking Board through its Electronic Municipal Markets Access ("EMMA") system.
-See "CONTINUING DISCLOSURE" herein for a description of the District's undertaking to provide certain information on a continuing basis.
+A copy of the Official Statement pertaining to the Bonds will be filed by the Underwriters with the Municipal Securities Rulemaking Board through its Electronic Municipal Market Access ("EMMA") system.
+See "THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM - PSF Continuing Disclosure Undertaking" and "CONTINUING DISCLOSURE" herein for a description of the undertaking of the Texas Education Agency (the "TEA") and the District, respectively, to provide certain information on a continuing basis.
 Capitalized terms used, but not defined herein, shall have the meanings ascribed thereto in the Order (defined below).